CLIMATE GOALS ADDENDUM 3 (2026)

 FOCUS ON THE NETHERLANDS

-The second paper of “Climate Goals” Addendum (2026 edition) focuses on the Netherlands.
-The paper will be published by May 2026.
+The second paper of “Climate Goals” Addendum 3 (2026 edition) focuses on The Netherlands.
+The survey reveals an extremely interesting international picture.

 FOCUS ON POLAND